 The Noibu workflow calls for three distinct roles:

 - The Business User oversees the project from start to finish and is usually focused on key metrics like ROI and conversion.
 This person is typically a VP/Director of eCommerce, IT, Marketing, QA, Growth, etc.

 - The Product User prioritizes errors and assigns errors to developers.
 This person may be an eCommerce Manager, Product Manager, Conversion Rate Optimizer, UI/UX Analyst, Business Analyst, QA Lead, etc.

 - Developers action fixes to resolve the issues at hand, and focus on software reliability and performance.
 A developer may have a range of titles, including Software Developer, Software Engineer, QA Developer, etc. Developers may be internally or externally sourced.

-To optimize your website's performance, you should consistently action and solve errors found in the Funnel.
+To optimize your website's performance, you should consistently action and solve errors found in the Priority Issues view on the Issues page.
 Typically, clients operate on 2-4 week sprints, and we recommend actioning 2-3 Noibu-surfaced errors each sprint.
 The Product User is responsible for ensuring tickets are consistently actioned.

 How you decide who investigates and triages errors is up to you, but we typically see one of five workflows:

 - Internal Developer with Internal Product User who triages (IDPU)

 - External Developer with Internal Product User who triages (EDIPU)